Last Updated November 21, 2024

 You did it!
 A journalist wants to run your story and they are messaging you to follow up and, crickets.
 Tumbleweeds.
 You're MIA.
 Where did you go?

-Look, it's your inbox
+Look, it's their inbox.

-If you pitch to the media, be available for a nearly instantaneous follow-up.
+How to avoid making this mistake: If you pitch to the media, be available for a nearly instantaneous follow-up.
 Maybe they want an interview, maybe they want some more additional assets, or maybe they want to ask for clarification before running your story.
-The reality is that we have to be on the journalists' timeframe because they simply do not have the flexibility to wait around forever for a response.

 Mistake #6: Pitches are too long